Management Of Expectations

 Hype vs. Reality

-All these points have come from articles we’ve read, and enquiries we’ve had over the last two years.
+All these points have come from articles we’ve read and/or enquiries we’ve had since we have been in business:

 The Myths and Misunderstandings explained…